From BR Bullpen

 Biographical Information

-Ken Keltner was a top third baseman during his time in the majors, often being named to the All-Star team in the 1940s.
+Ken Keltner was a top third baseman during his time in the majors, often being named to the All-Star team in the 1940s while playing for the Cleveland Indians.
 His most impressive year with the bat was probably 1948, late in his career, when he hit 31 home runs with 119 RBI.
-His 1948 Indians went on to win the 1948 World Series.
+His team went on to win the 1948 World Series that year.

 Keltner entered the Navy in March 1945 and was released in March 1946.
 As a result, he missed the entire 1945 season.

 After his major league career, Keltner played for Sacramento in 1951.

 In the 1980s, former major leaguer Paul Schramka and a number of people around Cleveland and Milwaukee launched a campaign to have Ken Keltner elected to the Hall of Fame.
 Bill James received some of their promotional materials, and as a result decided to examine Keltner's case in detail.
 He came to the conclusion that Keltner, while a good player, was not quite of the level to deserve enshrinement in the Hall.
 During this study, he developed a set of questions to be asked about any player being considered for the Hall of Fame, in order to set out what are the major arguments for and against enshrinement.
 This list of questions is now known as the Keltner List and is regularly used in articles written by analysts when new candidates for the Hall make their appearance on the annual ballot.